I started off by explaining how today’s reading fits into Rawls’s theory.

 Rawls’s goal was to establish a theoretically rigorous alternative to utilitarianism.
 It’s easy enough to come up with apparent exceptions to the utilitarian principle, but it’s difficult present a unified alternative.
 Rawls’s theory is that the way to identify the fundamental principles for society is by asking what the parties in what he calls the original position would prefer.
 And he maintained that they would choose his two principles of justice instead of utilitarianism.

-In the reading for today, Rawls explains exactly what his two principles mean.
+Anyway, in the reading for today, Rawls explains exactly what his two principles mean.
 This is completely independent of the main theory about what the parties in the original position would decide, but it is tremendously interesting in its own right.
 In particular, Rawls confronts some genuine difficulties with equal opportunity that our other authors have neglected.